I’m not going to say that any of these pieces of inexpensive home workout equipment are essential. Because they’re not.

 You can also keep them on for an entire home workout.
 Lunges with a knee raise just got a whole lot harder – and you didn’t even need heavy dumbbells to do it.

 Ankle weights are my new secret weapon for home workouts.
 The resistance they add helps efficiently build muscle and also burns more fat – since you have to work harder to perform each exercise.

 And they’re super inexpensive.
 I’d recommend starting with just 1 lb ankle weights.
 That’s what I got, and honestly, they do the job.

 5. Running shoes

 I mean, there’s literally no way around this one.
 You need a good pair of sneakers to do pretty much any form of exercise.

 I even find my form is better when I throw on my shoes to do an at-home strength training routine versus going barefoot.

 If you’re looking for a good pair of shoes, I highly recommend Brooks Adrenaline; I’ve been running in them for over ten years.
-I also have a pair of Brooks Launch that I bought as work shoes and have run in a couple times as well and loved.

 Can’t go wrong with Brooks!